rhyslwells/Data-Archive/content/standardised/mean vs median.md

 ---
 aliases: []
 category:
-date modified: 27-07-2025
+date modified: 1-08-2025
-tags: [visualization, statistics]
+tags: [statistics, visualization]
 ---
 The mean represents the arithmetic average, sensitive to [[standardised/Outliers|outliers]], while the median is the middle value, robust to skewed data.